ddbj/www/_ddbj/organism-e.md

 Acetobacteraceae bacterium
 Methanomicrobiales archaeon</code></pre>

 The qualifier corresponding to [identifier](/ddbj/identifiers-e.html), such as [/strain](/ddbj/qualifiers-e.html#strain), [/isolate](/ddbj/qualifiers-e.html#isolate) etc., is required for the source feature.

 <pre><code>                     /<a href="/ddbj/qualifiers.html#organism">organism</a>="Acetobacter sp."
                      /<a href="/ddbj/qualifiers.html#strain">strain</a>="ITDI2.1"</code></pre>

-In cases of eukaryote sequences (except unicellular fungi like yeasts or mold), <!-- or in cases of whole genomic scale sequences from microorganisms, -->
-an [identifier](/ddbj/identifiers-e.html), strain name or some other lower taxon, is required to include in the organism name.
+In cases of eukaryote sequences (except unicellular fungi like yeasts or mold), or in cases of whole genomic scale sequences from unicellular microorganisms, some [identifier](/ddbj/identifiers-e.html), strain name or some other lower taxon, is required to include in the organism name.
 The tentative name is made up with the lineage (in many cases, genus names) that as far as submitters could specify and the lower taxon (in many cases, strain names).
 Even included in the organism name, you should describe the [identifier](/ddbj/identifiers-e.html) in the